 For canvas frame building, canvas stretching and surface preparation.

-A "hot shop" for glass blowing and casting, and cold working/machine area for cutting, shaping, grinding, polishing and sandblasting glass.
+A workshop for cold working, for example cutting.
+A “hot shop” for glass blowing, fusing and casting, and machine workshop for shaping, grinding, polishing and sand blasting.

 Dubied, domestic electronic and punch card knitting machines in a range of gauges.